SEKOIA-IO/documentation/docs/integrations/windows.md

 Microsoft Windows is a popular operating system developed by Microsoft since 1985.

 In this documenation we will explain 2 ways to collect and send Windows logs to SEKOIA.IO.
 - From the Windows machine directly to SEKOIA.IO using the NXLog agent
 - From the Windows machine to an internal log concentrator (Rsyslog), then forwarded to SEKOIA.IO

 In addition, this documentation will explain how to collect and send Windows logs from sensitive assets such as Domain Controllers, if you don't want to install a third party agent.

-## I. Windows Event logs
+## Windows Event logs

 On Microsoft Windows workstations and servers, most of the important hardward and software activities that are relevant for security detection and analysis, are logged into three files.

 - Application: for Windows components such as drivers and built-in interface elements
 - System: records the events related to programs installed on a system
 - Security: records the events related to security, such as logon attempts and ressource access

 Those logs a readable locally in the Windows Event Viewer, in the section Windows Logs.